harry-100/harry-100/README.md

 ### Hi there 👋
 Greetings of the Day!
 Thanks for stopping by.
-My name is Harvinder Shah amd I am a full stack developer looking to connect with
+My name is Harvinder Shah.
+I am a full stack developer with a passion for learning new things.
+Please feel free to look around and reach out to me if anything piques your interest.
+And if you would like to connect with me, you can reach me here on [LinkedIn](https://www.linkedin.com/in/harryshah100)
 <!--
 **harry-100/harry-100** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.